Subtotal | $0.00 |

 Declines can happen for a variety of reasons; most of them are generic.
 Thus, to our regret, we usually don't have much information as to why a specific charge was declined.

-Still, in most cases, it’s the issuing bank that decides on whether a credit card should be declined or not.
+Still, in most cases, it’s the issuing bank that decides on whether a payment card should be declined or not.
 The correctness of the card number, the expiration date and CVC are the primary factors banks take into account when deciding whether a transaction should be accepted or not.

 Additionally, your card may be declined due to unsuccessful 3D Secure verification.
 3D Secure (SCA) is a technical standard created by Visa and MasterCard to enhance the security of CNP (Cardholder Not Present) transactions over the Internet.
-It safeguards a buyer's credit card against unauthorized use when shopping online.
+It safeguards a buyer's payment card against unauthorized use when shopping online.
 This service enables buyers to validate transactions made over the Internet by requesting a personal code (usually sent to your cell phone or email address as a one-time PIN).
-Therefore, we recommend checking with your bank to confirm if they support 3D Secure or if it is set up for your cards.
+Therefore, we recommend checking with your bank to confirm if they support 3D Secure or if it is set up for your cards.Though we don’t have much information as to why a particular charge is specifically declined, there are several options that can resolve the issue:

 1) Make sure that your card supports international payments.
 Some banks offer two cards: one that can only be used locally, and one that works worldwide.
 Ask your bank or card issuer if your card can be used internationally for internet transactions.